arafato/alicloud-core-concepts-book/manuscript/governance.md

 Alibaba Cloud automatically charges the credit card you provided when you signed up for a new account with Alibaba Cloud.
 Charges appear on your credit card bill monthly.
 You can view or update credit card information, and designate a different credit card for Alibaba Cloud to charge, on the Payment Methods page in the Billing Management console.
 Alibaba Cloud also supports the payment ia credit lines which is a common option for enterprise customers.

 Depending on the region you choose during initial account creation, you are contracting with a different legal identity of Alibaba Cloud.
-Outside of Mainland China we are providing the following legal entities for contracting:
+Outside of Mainland China, we provide the following legal entities for contracting:
 - Alibaba.com (Europe) Limited
 - Alibaba Cloud (Singapore) Private Limited
 - Alibaba Cloud US LLC